cstby/hkphil/_news/2024-8-singapore.md

 related_posts: false
 ---

-TBD, National University of Singapore
+I'm participating in Singapore's Centre for Strategic Futures' Foresight Conference-- and giving a talk at the National University of Singapore.